sk31337/open-component-model/cli/docs/reference/ocm_add_component-version.md

 If given a path to a directory, the command will look for a file named "component-constructor.yaml" or "component-constructor.yml" in that directory.
 If given a path to a file, the command will attempt to use that file as the "component-constructor" file.

+If you provide a working directory, all paths in the "component-constructor" file will be resolved relative to that directory.
+Otherwise the path to the "component-constructor" file will be used as the working directory.
+You are only allowed to reference files within the working directory or sub-directories of the working directory.

 In case the component archive does not exist, it will be created by default.
 If not specified, it will be created with the name "transport-archive".